 The audit log analysis feature analyzes the SQL performance based on the execution plan result, comprehensive resource consumption, sizes of scan set and result set, and index usage rationality of the aggregated SQL statements.
 Then, it provides optimization suggestions for poorly performing SQL statements by taking into account the index conditions and database/table design.
 This document describes how to perform full SQL analysis and view analysis details.

-Currently, audit log analysis is supported only for TencentDB for MySQL (excluding the Basic Edition).
+Currently, audit log analysis is supported only for TencentDB for MySQL (excluding the basic single-node instances).

 Creating a Task

 - Select your desired time period and click Create Analysis Task at the top of the chart.

 - Select the start time and interval (in minutes) for the task, and click Confirm.

 - After the task is created, you can view the analysis result and delete the task in the task list.
 Click View SQL Analysis in the Operation column to access the SQL analysis page.